 Sleep needs vary according to age, but for teens and adults, the recommended amount is about 8 hours each night.
 If you’re having trouble falling asleep, you’re tossing and turning throughout the night, or waking up with neck or back pains, it might be because you aren’t setting yourself up for a good night’s rest.
 There are many factors that can contribute to a good night’s sleep, including your sleep position.

-1. The Best Position: On Your Backsleeping on back
+1. The Best Position: On Your Back

 Sleeping on your back is easier on your head, neck and spine.
 It allows them to stay aligned in a neutral position without adding any extra pressure.
 Dr. Michael Breus, “The Sleep Doctor,” is a clinical psychologist and a diplomat of the American Board of Sleep Medicine.
 He also recommends sleeping on your back.
-When asked what sleep position is best for our bodies in order to get a good night’s sleep, he replied, “As long as you do not snore, then sleeping on your back is best.”
+When asked what sleep position is best for our bodies in order to get a good night’s sleep,Ā he replied, “As long as you do not snore, then sleeping on your back is best.”

 For those who have sleep apnea, are prone to snoring, are pregnant, or often suffer from neck and back pain, sleeping on your side is the most beneficial.
 This position elongates the spine, which helps to counter back pain, and it opens up the oropharynx for better breathing.